 To import beginning stock levels without an Avg.
-Cost value, use Home>Import & Export>Import new stock take
+Cost value, use Home>Import>Stock Take

-If you only have single location and your products do not have lot or serial number tracking, you simply need a two column Excel file where first column is the product id, and the second column is the quantity.
-Although it is not used the actual import, using an optional description column is helpful to allow you to make an easier association with the product.
+If you only have a single location and your products do not have lot or serial number tracking, you simply need a two-column Excel file where first column is the product id, and the second column is the quantity.
+Although it is not used in the actual import, using an optional description column is helpful to allow you to make an easier association with the product.